SQLSlammer/Panda3DStuff/README.md

 multify.exe -x -f phase_x.mf

-(replace phase_x.mf with the name of the phase files, like phase_3.mf)
+(replace phase_x.mf with the name of the phase file you want to unpack, like phase_3.mf)

 And then do the procedure described in Requirements (i.e placing the UNPACKED phase files both in the root directory and the Panda3D /models/ directory).